haldean/ubik-mirror/docs/expel.md

 ### Record types

-Expel has record types, which are structured types containing multiple typed and named fields.
-Unlike many other functional languages, Expel seeks to avoid polluting the record's enclosing namespace by accessing child fields using the member operator instead of creating accessor functions for each.
+Ubik has record types, which are structured types containing multiple typed and named fields.
+Unlike many other functional languages, Ubik seeks to avoid polluting the record's enclosing namespace by accessing child fields using the member operator instead of creating accessor functions for each.